DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "No matter how you look at it, this is not work of human..."

-Manifesting through Drake Nail and being able tu cut Rinne's magic.
+Manifesting through Drake Nail and being able to cut Rinne's magic.
 Such extraordinary weapon ca be only made by...

-"Then it is either elves or dwarfs?"
+"Then it is either work of elves or dwarves?"

-Demi-humans of foreign gods race, such elves, angles and dwarfs, may posses strong magic power.
+Demi-humans of foreign gods race, such as elves, angles and dwarves, may posses strong magic power.
 But comparing to demons, they are not good at firing magic.
 That's why they create magic tools that hold strong power.
 If Sid's sword is too their work, then it could explain its ability to cut magic, but...